d-chong/Craft/features.md

 		 B) As a Craft player, I want to be able to see all available items i can select.

-5. Dabble with movement to make a auto run feature that will make traversing the world easier
+5. Alter movement to make an auto run feature that will make traversing the world easier

 		 A) As a Craft player, I want to have a auto run feature to make testing easier.

+		 B) As a Craft player, I want to be able to toggle movement speed.

+		 C) As a Craft player, I want to have a key designated for descent during flight.